-2021/22 PCC Outturn
+2022/23 PCC Outturn

-Category Actual £000 Budget £000 Variance £000
+Category Actual £m Budget £m Variance £m

-PCC Operational Costs 1,128 1,267 (139)
+PCC Operational Costs 1.33 1.45 (0.13)

-PCC Commissioned Services 1,628 1,687 (59)
+PCC Commissioned Services (net) 1.60 1.80 (0.19)

-Net PCC Budget/Outturn 2,756 2,954 (198)
+Net PCC Budget/Outturn 2.93 3.25 (0.32)

-In respect of Commissioned services during the year almost £4.4m was given out and ringfenced funding of £2.8m was received from Government, including an additional £1.4m which was bid for and received in year.
-OPCC Operational costs represent 0.4% of group total group expenditure.
+In respect of Commissioned services during the year almost £4.8m was given out and ringfenced funding of £3.2m was received from Government, including an additional £1.8m which was bid for and received in year.
+OPCC Operational costs represent less than 0.5% of group total group expenditure.

-This underspend resulted from a number of factors such as staff not been in post for all of the year or initiatives funded which were then funded by Government.
-It has been transferred to reserves.
+This underspend resulted from a number of factors such as new staff not been in post for the whole year, legal and other advice not required and commissioned services which were going to be funded by the PCC but were then funded by Government.
+The underspend has been transferred to reserves.